 IMPORTANT NOTE REGARDING REGISTRATION: High School Diploma or equivalency required for admission to this program.

 Registration processes for Health Science classes vary by program.
 For information specific to Hemodialysis Technician, please e-mail the counselor at Nancy.Bussell@browardschools.com

 For more information about the Hemodialysis Technician, contact us today!

-Click here to download a PDF brochure for the Hemodialysis Technician program.
+Click here to download a PDF brochure for complete information including costs.